Congressman John Lewis Leadership Conference

 The Congressman John Lewis Leadership Conference, formerly known as the Troy University’s Leadership Conference Celebrating African-American History Month is held annually on the main campus of Troy University.
 This conference provides valuable information to enhance the quality of leadership and civic participation of community leaders, area residents and University students.
 Major sponsors of the conference since its inception have been the City of Troy and the SD James Evangelistic Association.

 Each year the committee selects a new chairperson.
-Mrs. Mary Griffin is serving as the 2021 conference chair.
+Mr. Shelby Tuck is serving as the 2022 conference chair.

 To bring individuals together to promote dialogue that fosters multicultural collaboration to strengthen relationships and empower diverse leaders with the tools to better serve their organization and community.